liu3zhenlab/homotools/README.md

 ## Flowchart for some modules
 <img src="https://github.com/liu3zhenlab/homotools/blob/main/flowcharts/flowchart.png" alt="msa" width=450 />

+Usages of these modules can refer to [Wiki](https://github.com/liu3zhenlab/homotools/wiki).

 ## Motivation

 The development of **homotools** was motivated by the tedious procedure for extracting sequences and related information of a gene from a reference genome and homologous genes from other genomes.
 Unix shell scripts, Perl, and R were combined for the development.